kyb3r/dhooks/docs/api.rst

 API Reference
 =============

-The following section outlines the API of :dhooks:
+The following section outlines the API of dhooks.

 Webhook